qurafi/kitva/README.md

 ## Get Started

-`npm i kitva`
+`npm i kitva ajv ajv-formats@beta`
-`pnpm i kitva`
+`pnpm i kitva ajv ajv-formats@beta`

-And then:
+And then run this command to setup everything:
 `npm run kitva`
 `pnpm kitva`

 **NOTE:** This command will edit your vite config, tsconfig and create $lib/validation/hook file, so it's recommended to commit your work.

+For more information: See [Manual setup](#manual-setup), [CLI Options](#cli-options)

 ### Schema format

-Json schemas are used as schema format by default.
-All schema validation is handled by Ajv.
+Json schemas are used as schema format by default and it's managed by Ajv.
 Althought we kinda made it possible to use other formats, but we currently only focus on json schemas.

-For more information about json schemas.
+For more information about using Json Schemas.
 Consult one of the following links:

 - [Ajv docs](https://ajv.js.org/json-schema.html)
 - [Understanding JSON Schema](https://json-schema.org/understanding-json-schema/)